-This part of the Remuneration Report sets out the Remuneration Policy and has been prepared in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, the Companies (Miscellaneous Reporting) Regulations 2018, and the Companies Directors' Remuneration Policy and Directors' Remuneration Report) Regulations 2019.
+This part of the Remuneration Report sets out the Remuneration Policy and has been prepared in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, the Companies (Miscellaneous Reporting) Regulations 2018, and the Companies (Directors' Remuneration Policy and Directors' Remuneration Report) Regulations 2019.

-The Remuneration Policy was approved by shareholders in a binding vote at our first AGM on 29 June 2020 and took effect from the date of approval and will continue to apply for a maximum period of three years (or until a revised policy is approved by shareholders).
-The Remuneration Policy is unchanged this year, and as such is not subject to a shareholder vote.
+The Remuneration Policy will be put forward for approval by shareholders in a binding vote at the forthcoming AGM on 13 June 2023.
+If approved, it is intended that the Remuneration Policy will take effect from the date of approval and apply for a maximum period of three years (or until a revised policy is approved by shareholders).